-It is important to note that either for homodyne or heterodyne detection, signal to noise ratio is a function of the modulation variance (known by Alice e Bob prior the protocol execution) and the channel invariants ($\tau$ and $\xi$, both to be obtained by parameter estimation).
+It is important to note that for homodyne or heterodyne detection, the signal-to-noise ratio is a function of the modulation variance (known by Alice e Bob prior to the protocol execution) and the channel invariants ($\tau$ and $\xi$, both to be obtained by parameter estimation).
 Therefore, given the values of $\tilde{V}_m$, $\tau$ and $\xi$, $\operatorname{SNR}_{hom} \neq \operatorname{SNR}_{het}$.
-Also, given the symmetry in modulation and the independence between the quadratures, the homodyne and heterodyne reconciliation efficiencies can be estimated just by simulating an AWGN channel with the appropriated noise variance.
+Also, given the symmetry in modulation and the independence between the quadratures, the homodyne and heterodyne reconciliation efficiencies can be estimated simply by simulating an AWGN channel with the appropriate noise variance.
 For the heterodyne measurement, it is sufficient to estimate only one quadrature measurement once both quadratures are statistically equivalent.